 Staff will follow the academy's normal emergency procedures (for example, calling 999).
 All pupils' IHPs will clearly set out what constitutes an emergency and will explain what to do.
-When making a 999 call, staff will use a mobile phone so they can remain next to the patient.

 If a pupil needs to be taken to hospital, staff will stay with the pupil until the parent arrives, or accompany the pupil to hospital by ambulance.